et1909/Scanner/README.md

-<b> Takes all your subdomains and checks for Port 80 and Port 443, then screenshots the website page, if the page is available. </b>
+<b> Takes all your subdomains and checks for Port 80 and Port 443, then screenshots the webpage.</b>

 <br>